Generic Name: nitroglycerin (NYE-troe-GLIS-er-in)

-- Beta-blockers (eg, propranolol), calcium channel blockers (eg, diltiazem), diuretics (eg, furosemide, hydrochlorothiazide), medicines for high blood pressure, PDE5 inhibitors (eg, sildenafil), or phenothiazines (eg, thioridazine) because the risk of low blood pressure and dizziness when standing may be increased
+- Avanafil, beta-blockers (eg, propranolol), calcium channel blockers (eg, diltiazem), diuretics (eg, furosemide, hydrochlorothiazide), medicines for high blood pressure, phenothiazines (eg, thioridazine), riociguat, sildenafil, tadalafil, or vardenafil because the risk of low blood pressure and dizziness when standing may be increased

 - Salicylates (eg, aspirin) because they may increase the risk of Nitrostat's side effects